Print full article

 - Polcythaemia vera (PV): A disease of the red blood cells where their production is increased independent of normal control mechanisms resulting in increased red cell numbers (polycythaemia).
 Almost all PV cases have a mutation of the Janus 2 kinase gene (JAK2 mutation).
 For more information on this disorder see myeloproliferative neoplasms.

 - Essential thrombocythaemia (ET): A disease effecting the megakaryocytes resulting in a high platelet count (thrombocytosis).
-About half (50%) of ET cases have the mutation of the Janus 2 kinase gene (JAK2 mutation).
+About half (50 per cent) of ET cases have the mutation of the Janus 2 kinase gene (JAK2 mutation).
 For more information on this disorder see myeloproliferative neoplasms.

 - Primary myelofibrosis (PMF): A disease characterized by overproduction of megakaryocytes (platelet precursors) and precursors of mature red blood cells and white blood cells in the bone marrow.
 In the fully developed disease this is also associated with deposits of fibrous connective tissue in the bone marrow.
 This results in particular changes in the shape of mature red blood cells and in the white blood cells in the peripheral blood leading to suspicion of PMF.
+About 50 per cent of people with this disease have the JAK2 mutation and some have a mutation of the Calreticulin gene (Cal R).
 A bone marrow biopsy is required to diagnose PMF.
 For more information on this disorder see myeloproliferative neoplasms.

 - Other rare disorders: chronic neutrophilic leukaemia; some types of chronic eosinophilic leukaemias and mastocytosis